-Costume Shop Crew assist the costume designer with pulling, sewing, altering clothing and accessories for the actors.
-During technical rehearsals, they assist with quick changes, show laundry, pressing, or steaming and assist with mending and repairs necessary, as directed by the wardrobe head.
+Costume Shop Crew assist the Costume Designer with pulling, sewing, and altering clothing and accessories for the actors.
+During technical rehearsals and performances, they assist with quick changes, show laundry, pressing, or steaming and assist with mending and repairs necessary, as directed by the wardrobe head.

 Lighting Technician/Spotlight Operator

 Lighting Technicians assist with setup and execution of the lighting design for productions.
 They assist the Lighting Designer and Village Theatre Master Electrician with light hang and lighting focus and may transition to spotlight operator for the duration of the run.